oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- capability_type_name: represents the mandatory name of the Capability Type being declared as a string.
+- capability_type_name: represents the mandatory name of the capability type being declared as a string.

-- parent_capability_type_name: represents the name of the Capability Type this Capability Type definition derives from (i.e., its “parent” type).
+- parent_capability_type_name: represents the name of the capability type from which this capability type derives (i.e., its parent type).
+Parent capability type names can be qualified using a namespace prefix.

-- version_number: represents the optional TOSCA version number for the Capability Type.

-- capability_description: represents the optional description string for the Capability Type.

-- property_definitions: represents the optional map of property definitions for the Capability Type.
+- property_definitions: represents the optional map of property definitions for the capability type.

-- attribute_definitions: represents the optional map of attribute definitions for the Capability Type.
+- attribute_definitions: represents the optional map of attribute definitions for the capability type.

-- node_type_names: represents the optional list of one or more names of Node Types that the Capability Type supports as valid sources for a successful relationship to be established to a capability of this Capability Type; if undefined, the valid source types are not restricted at all (i.e. all Node Types are valid).
+- node_type_names: represents the optional list of one or more type names for nodes that are allowed to establish a relationship to a capability of this capability type; if undefined, the valid source types are not restricted at all (i.e. all node types are valid).

-- relationship_type_names: represents the optional list of one or more names of Relationship Types that the Capability Type supports as valid types for a successful relationship to be established to a capability of this Capability Type; if undefined, the valid types are not restricted at all (i.e. all Relationship Types are valid).
+- relationship_type_names: represents the optional list of one or more type names for relationship that are allowed to be established to a capability of this capability type; if undefined, the valid types are not restricted at all (i.e. all relationship types are valid).

-### Derivation rules

-During Capability Type derivation the keyname definitions follow these
+During capability type derivation the keyname definitions follow these
 rules:

 - properties: existing property definitions may be refined; new property